- About MHLS

 All libraries who did not participate in the last Early Literacy Cohort (July 2019 – June 2020) are invited to submit an intent to apply form.

-Applications for the grant will be available on June 25, 2020, and due on July 13, 2020.
+Applications for the grant will be available on June 25, 2020, and due on July 13, 2020 for libraries that completed the intent to apply form.
 Libraries will be notified of their approval status in mid-July.